sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     ```

-    > [!NOTE]
-    > The code suggested by Inline chat may include stub code for the `SearchBooks` method.
+    > **NOTE**: The code suggested by Inline chat may include stub code for the `SearchBooks` method.
 You can accept that code.
 You'll implement the `SearchBooks` method in the next section.

 ### Implement a SearchBooks method using the Chat view